 Should I borrow to maximize my RRSP contribution?

 It depends.
-The actual math is complicated but when you factor in projected rates of return, the tax breaks, and the cost of starting late, some people might be better off borrowing to make a contribution.
+The actual math is complicated but when you factor in projected rates of return, the tax breaks, and the cost of starting late, some people might be better off borrowing or taking out a loan to make a contribution.

 If you don’t have enough cash on hand to jump in before the deadline, many financial institutions will structure a special RRSP loan with no payments for the first couple of months to allow time for you to get your tax refund before you have to start making loan payments.

 Unlike interest on money borrowed to invest, interest on money borrowed for RRSP purposes isn’t deductible.
 But contributing will generate a tax refund, which in turn could be used to pay down the amount you borrowed.

 To figure out if this route is really for you, you should first estimate the rate of return on your RRSP.
 If it is higher than your loan interest rate, and you can comfortably handle the payments, then borrowing money to use towards RRSP contributions can pay off.
 One rule of thumb though: Your loan interest rate should be at least two per cent below your expected RRSP return and your loan term probably no more than five years.

 What if my spouse takes money out of our spousal RRSP?